ahlstromcj/seq66/RELNOTES.md

-# Seq66 Release Notes 0.93.0
+# Seq66 Release Notes 0.98.5
 ==============================
 Chris Ahlstrom
-2020-11-15 to 2021-03-28
+2020-11-15 to 2022-03-08

-This file lists the major changes for this version from the previous version.
-Also see the README.md and INSTALL files.
+This file lists only the major changes for this version from the previous version.
+Also see the README.md, ChangeLog, and INSTALL files.

-## New Stuff
+## Feature List

-Apart from minor updates that occur as we test this software in actual sessions, most of the work involves testing, finding bugs, fixing them, and making sure the documentation is in accord with the functionality, and vice versa.
+    *   Non Session Manager (NSM) protocol support.
+    *   JACK Session support.
+Deprecated, but still useful for some.
+    *   JACK Metadata Support.
+Works on systems with a version of JACK that supports it.
+JACK aliases also supported if available.
+    *   Port mapping.
+Each pattern holds a port number, which can be mapped to a specific system MIDI device or application.
+    *   Mute groups.
+Enable/disable a complete set of patterns at once.
+    *   Playlist.
+Allow easy navigation between tunes in a list.
+    *   Windows build.
+Uses an internal implementaton of PortMidi.
+NSIS installer.
+    *   Automation.
+Allows a MIDI device to be used for control of most functions.
+Status displays to a MIDI device as well.
+    *   Support for SMF 0 and SMF 1 files, plus sequencer-specific information.

 ## Documentation

-The LaTeX documentation used for generation of the PDF manual is basically In order to build this documentation, change the the "doc/latex" directory and run "make".
-The results are generated in the "pdf" directory.
+The LaTeX documentation used for generation of the PDF manual is done.
+If you want to rebuild this document, change the the "doc/latex" directory and run "make".
+The file "seq66-user-manual.pdf" is generated in the "data/share/doc" directory.

 ## Final Notes